suhock/php-dependency-injection/README.md

    so discarded transients never accumulate.
  - Disposal proceeds in **reverse creation order**.
-This relies on dependencies being constructed before their dependents, which holds for constructor, `Inject`-attribute, and mutator injection.
+This relies on dependencies being constructed before their dependents, which holds for constructor and mutator injection.
 A service that resolves further dependencies lazily (for example by holding the container or a `ScopeFactoryInterface` and calling `get()` after construction) can invert that order for the pair involved.